 I do not know exactly what material staplers are made of, but if it is nickel and if you are highly allergic to it, please fold the excess material over it (and maybe even make those parts slightly longer), to certainly avoid skin contact!

-For more tips and tricks on adapting size and shape, printing, wearability, fit, pattern and a whole lot more, please read the FAQ of the hybrid fabric mask and also take a look at the associated picture tutorial for it!
+For more tips and tricks on adapting size and shape, printing, wearability, fit, pattern and a whole lot more, please read the FAQ of the Hybrid Cloth Mask and also take a look at the associated Picture Tutorial for it!

 Download of Instructions and Pattern as a printable PDF